RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 **Lab 2 Writing Assignment (03 Feb 2014)**

-Please generate a short essay (175-200 words) based on the instructions below (as a Word document) and upload to the dropbox.
+The final element of Lab 2 is a short essay (175-200 words) based on the instructions below.
+It must be produced as a Word document and uploaded to the dropbox on Angel.
 A first draft is due at 8:00 Mon 03 Feb 2014; the final, revised final version is due at 8:00 Mon 10 Feb 2014.

 This part of the assignment is the core written component of the project.
 In keeping with the ‘W’ designation for the course, you will receive feedback on both the substance of your answer and the quality of the writing.
-For this first lab, you will have an opportunity to revise your answer based on feedback you will receive on the writing (comments on the draft will focus just on the writing, not the content; the content and the writing will be assessed for the final version).
+For this first lab writing assignment, you will have an opportunity to revise your answer based on feedback you will receive on the writing (comments on the draft will focus just on the writing, not the content; the content and the writing will be assessed for the final version).

 This part of the assignment is worth 10 points &ndash; allocated for both your answer and the quality of the writing (once revised).